6 Day Adelaide to Alice Springs Cheap as Chips

 Visit the Clare Valley and stunning Flinders Ranges, head to Coober Pedy and checkout this amazing underground opal mining town.

-Of course you’ll get to the red centre and have plenty of time exploring Uluru, Kings Canyon and Kata Tjuta.
+Of course you’ll get to the Red Centre and have plenty of time to explore Uluru, Kings Canyon and Kata Tjuta.